HMS Petersfield: Design and description

 The Aberdare sub-class were enlarged versions of the original Hunt-class ships with a more powerful armament.
 The ships displaced 800 LT at normal load.
 They had a length between perpendiculars of 220 ft and measured 231 ft long overall.
 The Aberdares had a beam of 26 ft 6 in and a draught of 7 ft 6 in.
 The ships' complement consisted of 74 officers and ratings.

 The ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Yarrow boilers.
 The engines produced a total of 2200 ihp and gave a maximum speed of 16 kn.
 They carried a maximum of 185 LT of coal which gave them a range of 1500 nmi at 15 kn.

 The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (76.2 mm) anti-aircraft gun aft.
 Some ships were fitted with six- or three-pounder guns in lieu of the twelve-pounder.

 First commander

 Her first commander was Stuart Bonham Carter, who went on to become an admiral.

 Loss

 The minesweeper with the Commander-in-Chief of the China Station, Vice-Admiral Sir William Kelly aboard, ran ashore on the night of Wednesday 11 November 1931 on the north side of Tungyung Island while on a passage from Shanghai to Fuzhou; it was a total loss.
-The SS Derflinger and the Canadian Pacific liner RMS Empress of Asia went to the Petersfield's assistance, and the county-class cruisers Suffolk and Cornwall proceeded rapidly to the scene.
+The German steamer SS Derfflinger and the Canadian Pacific liner RMS Empress of Asia went to the Petersfield's assistance, and the county-class cruisers Suffolk and Cornwall proceeded rapidly to the scene.
 The north-east monsoon was understood to have been raging at the time.
 The Petersfield was a tender to the cruiser Kent, of the Fifth Cruiser Squadron.
-Admiral Kelly and 73 officers and men on board were rescued by the Derflinger.
+Admiral Kelly and 73 officers and men on board were rescued by the Derfflinger.